01-edu/public/subjects/localhost/audit/README.md

 ### Configuration file

-#### Check the configuration file and ensure the following configs are working:
+Check the configuration file and modify it if necessary.
+***Are the following configurations working properly:***
 ###### Setup a single server with a single port.
 ###### Setup multiple servers with different port.
 ###### Setup multiple servers with different hostnames (for example: curl --resolve test.com:80:127.0.0.1 http://test.com/).